Schiller Institute: Cult allegations

 "political cult with sinister and dangerous connections." which may have used controversial recruitment techniques on Duggan.

 Death of Kenneth Kronberg

 Kenneth Kronberg, co-founder and editor of the Schiller Institute's magazine, Fidelio, and the president of a LaRouche movement printing business, committed suicide in April 2007.
 According to Nicholas F. Benton, a former member of the LaRouche movement, Kronberg killed himself on the day that a so-called "morning briefing" (published daily by the LaRouche movement) heavily criticized Kronberg's printing business.
 Kronberg's printing business was also reported to be in financial trouble, the Washington Monthly described the companies finances as being "in perilous shape.
 Various LaRouche organizations owed Kronberg hundreds of thousands of dollars.
 When the IRS and Virginia tax authorities came calling over withholding payments, Ken knew he was in serious trouble."

 Russian invasion of Ukraine

-During the 2022 Russian invasion of Ukraine, the Schiller Institute argued for Russia to be relieved of economic sanctions, for other countries to cease supporting Ukraine, and for Ukraine to surrender territory and to accede to Russia's demands.
-The Ukrainian government Center for Countering Disinformation named the Schiller Institute as one of several entities it says conspired with Russia in advancing propaganda efforts in support of the war.

-Conferences

-These are highlights of conferences from the Schiller Institute's 20-year history.

-Nov.
-1–3, 1985: "Saint Augustine, Father of European and African Civilization"Rome, Italy

-Labor Day conference, 1986, featuring a performance of Mozart's Requiem at C=256 Hz, with Schiller chorus and orchestraReston, Virginia, U.S.